P ≠ RP Proof

 decide the question some other way?”

-The answer is so easy: Q cannot decide the question by some other
+The answer is not complicated: Q cannot decide the question by

-way because there is no another possible way to decide the Maj2/3-XG-SAT
+some other way because there is no another possible way to decide the

-neither structure (or lack thereof) of data –
+of computation, neither structure (or lack thereof) of data

 Can there be some other